-Glen & Rosemary Houston Thunderbird Hall and Harold Runnels Hall offer traditional residence hall living.
-Each room consists of 2 beds, 2 desks, shelving and closet space for storage, local phone service, wireless Internet service, and cable TV.
+Glen & Rosemary Houston Hall and Harold Runnels Hall offer traditional residence hall living.
+Each room consists of 2 beds, 2 desks, shelving and closet space for storage, a jack for local phone service, wireless Internet service, and cable TV.
 Living in either of the residence halls requires that you select either the 15- or 19-meal plan option.